 Enjoy the scenic view from atop sea cliffs, before jumping into the crystal clear waters of La Jolla Cove.
 Take a guided kayak tour around the cove, stopping at various points along the coast to admire the stunning scenery and spot seals, whales, dolphins, fish, and birds.
 You can choose between morning, afternoon, or evening tours, depending on what time you would like to set sail.
 Tours last approximately 1 hour, and they depart every 15 minutes throughout the summer season.
 Kayaking excursions cost $20 per person.

 If you’ve never been to Tijuana, Mexico, it may seem like a foreign country.
 However, this border town is home to authentic Mexican street food, and many people travel here specifically to eat delicious tacos.
 There are hundreds of different kinds of tacos available, ranging from seafood to vegetarian.

 Start by finding a taco truck selling tacos al pastor (pork).
-Order a plate of tacos al pastor, then have them warm it in front of you.
-You may add salsa roja or pico de gallo to taste, if desired.
+Order a plate of tacos al pastor, then have them warm it in front of you, and order a bottle of wine or a glass of wine for some wine tasting.
+You may add salsa roja or pico de gallo to taste if desired.
 After eating, cross the street and try some tacos made of carne asada (beef) or carnitas (pig).
-If the vendors aren’t serving pork, these two meats should do well.
+If the vendors aren’t serving pork, these two types of meat should do well.
 If you prefer cheese instead of meat, order a quesadilla.